Change management

 Many organizations struggle with implementing change because they fail to follow their initial plans for change management.
 Managing change well is one of the main distinctions between successful and failing businesses.
 This is why a change management strategy is critical to the success of any new process you’re undertaking in your business.

-A few other benefits of change management include:
+Benefits of change management

-- Improved creativity— Employees can explore new, more creative ways to carry out tasks.
+• Improved creativity: Employees can explore new, more creative ways to carry out tasks.

-- Enriched communication— Effective change management requires open and transparent communication between managers, and everyone affected by the change.
+• Enriched communication: Effective change management requires open and transparent communication between managers, and everyone affected by the change.

-- Improved productivity— Since employees have a clear idea of what’s expected of them and how new processes work, they can maintain their productivity.
+• Improved productivity: Since employees have a clear idea of what’s expected of them and how new processes work, they can maintain their productivity.

 How to craft a change management plan